en

 OKD Brewery craft beer

-In Okada town, many old private houses called Kominka dating back a hundred years or more remain.
-Many of them have been lovingly renovated to house restaurants or fancy vintage-style coffee shops.
+In Okada town, there are many private houses called Kominka that are a hundred years old (or more!).
+Many of them have been lovingly renovated to small restaurants or fancy vintage-style coffee shops.

-OKD Kominka Brewing, a craft beer microbrewery is located in one of the more than 100-year old Kominka in the traditional old-town of Okada.
-It serves delicious craft beer bearing the same name as the town.
+One of these Kominka now houses OKD Kominka Brewing.
+This is a craft beer microbrewery is located in a 100+ year old Kominka in the traditional old-town of Okada.
+OKD serves delicious craft beer in some unique flavors.

 OKD KOMINKA BREWING